liferay/liferay-blade-samples/gradle/apps/jdbc-service-builder/README.markdown

 1. Build and deploy each of the three modules that comprise the BLADE sample application:

-- `jdbc-service-builder-api`
+- `jdbc-api`
-- `jdbc-service-builder-service`
+- `jdbc-service`
-- `jdbc-service-builder-web`
+- `jdbc-web`

-2. After these modules have been deployed, add the `jdbc-service-builder-web` portlet to a Liferay page.
+2. After these modules have been deployed, add the `-web` portlet to a Liferay page.
 When you view the page, the `CountryLocalService.useJDBC` method will be invoked.
 This method accesses the database defined by the JDBC connection you specified and logs information about the rows in the `country` table to Liferay's log.
 Check Liferay's log to make sure that the database connection is working correctly.

 ## Explanation

 This BLADE sample demonstrates two ways to access data from an external database defined by a JDBC connection.
 The first way is to extract data directly from the raw data source by explicitly specifying a SQL query.
 This technique is demonstrated by the `CountryLocalServiceImpl.useJDBC` method.
 That method obtains the Spring-defined data source that's injected into the `countryPersistence` bean, opens a new connection, and reads data from the data source.
 This is the technique used by the sample application to write the data to Liferay's log.

 The second way is to read data using the helper methods that Service Builder generates in your application's persistence layer.
 This technique is demonstrated by the `UseJDBC.getCountries` method which first obtains an instance of the `CountryLocalService` OSGi service and then invokes `countryLocalService.getCountries`. `countryLocalService.getCountries` and `countryLocalService.getCountriesCount` are two examples of the persistence layer helper methods that Service Builder generates.
 This is the technique used by the sample application to actually display the data.
 The portlet's `view.jsp` uses the `<search-container>` JSP tag to display a list of results.
 The results are obtained by the `UseJDBC.getCountries` method mentioned above.